- Finding and accessing case studies and interviews

 Does the program offer internship opportunities?

 We host a lively undergraduate internship program for Princeton University students.
 The program offers several compensated positions during the term as well as during the summer.
 Interns carry out a variety of research tasks, check facts, and review the accuracy of transcripts.
 They are full participants in staff activities.
 The program announces internship competitions at several points during the year.
-Alternatively, please send a cv and cover letter to the Program Manager.
+Alternatively, please send a cv and cover letter to the Associate Director.
 Unfortunately, we cannot accommodate students from other universities in most instances.
-Summer Internship Applications Due by March 15.

 Are there jobs available with this program?